Shrimp & Scallop Cioppino

 Not included in your delivery

 • Heat a large drizzle of oil in a large pot over medium-high heat.
 Add onion, a pinch of salt, and pepper.
 Cook, stirring occasionally, until softened, 3-5 minutes. • Add tomatoes, tomato paste, Tuscan Heat Spice, half the garlic, and half the parsley.
-Cook, stirring occasionally, until soft and fragrant, 2-3 minutes.
+Cook, stirring occasionally, until softened and fragrant, 2-3 minutes.

 • Rinse shrimp* and scallops* under cold water, then pat dry with paper towels. • Add shrimp to pot with stew; simmer until opaque and cooked through, 3-4 minutes. • Add scallops; simmer until opaque and cooked through, 1-2 minutes more.
 Remove pot from heat.
 Season with salt and pepper.